FluoGen-Group/FluoGen/README.md

   * For Segmentation/Generation: The segmentation mask or label map.
 * `text`: The textual prompt describing the biological content (e.g., "Mitochondria of HeLa").

-  **Note:** We recommend using absolute paths to avoid FileNotFoundError.
+  **💡 Note:** We recommend using absolute paths to avoid FileNotFoundError.
 You can use our provided scripts in dataset/scripts/ to automatically generate these files from your folders.

 ## &#x1F308; Results